RauliL/plorth/docs/api.md

   <dd>array, any|null</dd>
 </dl>

-Returns first element from the array that satisfies the provided testing quote.
+Returns the first element from the array that satisfies the provided testing quote.
 Otherwise null is returned.

 ---